Acueducto de Ponce: History

 Construction of the aqueduct was heavily promoted in the Ponce newspaper "El Fénix" by Don Eustaquio Quesada and Don Salvador Coronas.
 Construction started on 21 August 1876.
 The 1876 construction cost was of $220,000 ($ in dollars).
 It became operational in that year.
 It was completed in 1880 and it operated for 48 years—until 1928.
 Its construction was made possible by a generous 54,000 Spanish pesos donation from Valentín Tricoche, who also left in his will moneys for the construction of Hospital Tricoche.

 Watershed feeder system

 The watershed for the Acueducto de Ponce water supply system consisted of about 30 square kilometers of the valley of the Rio Portugués river.
 Rio Portugués has its source near the Ponce-Jayuya and Ponce-Adjuntas roads.
 The watershed approaches the PR-123 road for the first time at kilometer 18 and crosses it at kilometers 19 and 24.
 In 1915, in the part of the watershed nearest the aqueduct intake there were some 50 houses, five stables, two dairies, and a coffee hacienda.
 The population of the area was about 50 people.
-For this reason there was a some concern about potential contamination of the aqueduct water supply.
+For this reason there was some concern about potential contamination of the aqueduct water supply.